pastor scholar program

 2018 Fall semester starts on Tuesday, September 4, 2018.

 Select School of Theology courses are open to Pastor Scholars with the permission of the professor.
-Go to Pastor Scholar Spring 2017 Course List for the up-coming semester.
+Go to Pastor Scholar Fall 2017 Course List for the up-coming semester.
 Courses not available to pastor-scholar or BU Evergreen students are: first-year courses for MDiv and MTS students (Intro to Christian Traditions, Christianity Engaging Modernity, Intro to New Testament, Hebrew Bible, and Stewarding), contextual education courses, doctoral seminars, directed studies, and travel seminars.

 Pastor scholars attend their chosen course regularly, do all course reading, complete any additional requirements stipulated by the professor, and participate in classroom activities and discussions.
 The extent to which Pastor Scholars take exams or hand in assignments is left to the discretion of the professor.
 At the end of the semester, Pastor Scholars submit a 1,500 word essay to the Office of Contextual Education on one aspect of the course that is particularly relevant to their own life and work.
 Continuing Education Units (CEU’s) will only be granted when the essay is received.